 \subsubsection{Characteristic $p$}

 \paragraph{} Theorem \ref{Chin}(ii) asserts that the algebraic monodromy representations $\bG_\lambda^\circ\hookrightarrow\GL_{n, E_\lambda}$ have a common (split) $F$-model after finite extensions $F_\lambda$ of $E_\lambda$.
 The main theme of this article is to remove these extensions.
 Base on Theorem \ref{Chin}(i)--(iii) and some ideas seeded in \cite{Hu18}, we prove the following $E$-rationality result (Theorem \ref{thm1}).
-In case the representations $V_\lambda$ are absolutely irreducible, it answers the Mumford-Tate type question in positive characteristic.
+In case the representations $V_\lambda$ are absolutely irreducible\footnote{In general, we expect a common $E$-form of the faithful representations $\bG_\lambda\hookrightarrow\GL_{V_\lambda}$ for all $\lambda\in\mathcal{P}_{E,f}^{(p)}$ exists.}, it answers the Mumford-Tate type question in positive characteristic.